mcallisto/scala-graph-to-gephi/README.md

 #### From a **[Mill](http://www.lihaoyi.com/mill)** project

-Note that two resolvers must be added to access the Gephi Toolkit sources.
+Note that one resolver must be added to access the Gephi Toolkit sources.

 ```scala
 import mill._, scalalib._